experience on our website. If you continue, we'll assume that you are happy to receive

 From Monday 23 February, there will be no pedestrian access.
 You can download details of alternative walking routes.

-The closure is to allow preparation for the installation of the new bridge over the Easter weekend.
+The closure is to allow preparation for the installation of a new bridge.

 Over the May and August 2014 closures our engineers: